dipy/bl_apps_dipy_gibbs_ringing/README.md

 # Dipy Workflow Wrapper

-This is a Brainlife wrapper App for `dipy_denoise_nlmeans` workflow.
+This is a Brainlife wrapper App for `dipy_gibbs_ringing` workflow.
 This single wrapper is exposed through an apps registered on [Brainlife.io](https://brainlife.io).

 - More information about DIPY : [https://dipy.org/](https://dipy.org/)
-- More information about the command line `dipy_denoise_nlmeans`: [Command line Reference](https://dipy.org/documentation/latest/reference_cmd/dipy_denoise_nlmeans/)
+- More information about the command line `dipy_gibbs_ringing`: [Command line Reference](https://dipy.org/documentation/latest/reference_cmd/dipy_gibbs_ringing/)

 ## Running the App